Ham and Potato Hash

 "Hash is a dish consisting of diced meat, potatoes, and spices that are mixed together and then cooked either alone or with other ingredients such as onions.
 The name is derived from the French verb hacher (to chop)"- from wikipedia.org

-While most people think of hash as a breakfast food, you can sever it with corn bread and vegetable for dinner, or make it into a patty and crisp it up for a sandwich that can be eaten at any time of the day.
+While most people think of the hash as a breakfast food, you can sever it with cornbread and vegetable for dinner, or make it into a patty and crisp it up for a sandwich that can be eaten at any time of the day.

 Why Ham Hash

 I love breakfast, and every Saturday I make hash and eggs.
 Mostly so I can use the leftovers from the week before.
-One of my favorite hashes to make is ham hash, and it seems like after the holidays I have an unlimited supply of left over ham in the refrigerator.
-To me nothing goes better together the ham potatoes, and peppers.
+One of my favorite hashes to make is ham hash, and it seems like after the holidays I have an unlimited supply of leftover ham in the refrigerator.
+To me, nothing goes better together with the ham, potatoes, and peppers.

 This is my basic recipe for ham hash, but like with any hash out there you can add or remove items that you have on hand.
 I know that my hash can change from week to week so don’t be afraid to mix it up for yourself.

 I love to hear from every one of please feel free to leave a comment or question at the bottom of this article.